corvusdeinanis/cuddlyspaceship/content/temp.md

 ---

 - The Cabinet of Dr. Caligari: A 1920 German silent horror film directed by Robert Wiene.
 Some of the main characters are:
-    * Dr. Caligari: An insane hypnotist who uses a somnambulist named Cesare to commit murders¹².
+    * Dr. Caligari: An insane hypnotist who uses a somnambulist named Cesare to commit murders.
-    * Cesare: A sleepwalker who is under Caligari's control and can predict the future¹².
+    * Cesare: A sleepwalker who is under Caligari's control and can predict the future.
     * Francis: A young man who tells the story of Caligari and Cesare in a flashback.
-He is in love with Jane and tries to stop Caligari's crimes¹².
+He is in love with Jane and tries to stop Caligari's crimes.
-    * Jane: Francis's fiancée who is kidnapped by Cesare but later rescued by the townspeople¹².
+    * Jane: Francis's fiancée who is kidnapped by Cesare but later rescued by the townspeople.

 - Gone with the Wind: A 1939 American epic historical romance film based on the novel by Margaret Mitchell.
 Some of the main characters are:
     * Scarlett O'Hara: The protagonist of the film, a headstrong Southern belle who is determined to survive the Civil War and its aftermath.
-She marries three times and has a turbulent relationship with Rhett Butler³⁴.
+She marries three times and has a turbulent relationship with Rhett Butler.
     * Rhett Butler: A roguish businessman who falls in love with Scarlett and admires her courage and ambition.
-He is often at odds with Scarlett and the society around him³⁴.
+He is often at odds with Scarlett and the society around him.
     * Ashley Wilkes: A Southern gentleman who is married to Melanie Hamilton, but is also the object of Scarlett's obsession.
-He is loyal to his wife and his ideals, but is unable to cope with the changing world³⁴.
+He is loyal to his wife and his ideals, but is unable to cope with the changing world.
     * Melanie Hamilton Wilkes: Ashley's wife and Scarlett's sister-in-law.
 She is a kind and gentle woman who sees the best in everyone, especially Scarlett.
-She is devoted to her husband and her family³⁴.
+She is devoted to her husband and her family.

 - A Clockwork Orange: A 1971 British dystopian crime film directed by Stanley Kubrick, based on the novel by Anthony Burgess.
 Some of the main characters are:
     * Alex: The narrator and protagonist of the film, a fifteen-year-old leader of a gang of violent criminals who enjoy classical music and r/pe.
 He undergoes a controversial treatment that makes him unable to commit any crime.
     * F. Alexander: A writer and political dissident whose wife is r/ped and killed by Alex's gang.
-He later recognizes Alex as one of his attackers and tries to use him as a weapon against the government⁵⁶.
+He later recognizes Alex as one of his attackers and tries to use him as a weapon against the government.
-    * Minister of the Interior: A high-ranking government official who selects Alex as the first candidate for the Ludovico Technique, a method of behavior modification that aims to reduce crime⁵⁶.
+    * Minister of the Interior: A high-ranking government official who selects Alex as the first candidate for the Ludovico Technique, a method of behavior modification that aims to reduce crime.
     * Dr. Brodsky: The behavioral scientist in charge of administering the Ludovico Technique to Alex.
 He is sadistic and ignorant of classical music, which he uses to intensify Alex's emotions during the treatment